When am I due to go for my first cervical screening?

 Your nurse or doctor will want to make you feel comfortable and reassured during this procedure, and good communication between the two of you is really important.
 Take your time, ask the questions you need answers to in order to feel as in control and relaxed as possible.
-Our tips on screening in the transgender, non-binary and intersex communities can be found HERE, and our Ask Eve information service team are here to help you.
+Our tips on screening for trans men, non-binary and intersex people with a cervix can be found HERE, and our Ask Eve information service team are here to help you.

 I have had the HPV vaccine, do I need my screening test?

 Yes.
 The HPV vaccine available on the NHS works against four strains of HPV: 6, 11, 16 and 18.
 Types 16 and 18 cause around 70% of all cervical cancers.
 There are 11 other strains of high-risk HPV (HPV that can cause precancerous abnormalities) that are not currently included in the vaccination.
 It is still important to go for your screening test to pick up on any abnormal changes to your cervix.
 Together, the vaccination (typically given to children age 12-13) and screening programme in the UK prevent thousands of cases of cervical cancer a year.
 We encourage people to have both the vaccine and regular screening tests if applicable to you.

 I haven’t had penetrative sex.
 Do I need to go for my screening test?